 It should stand out so strongly that the visitor’s eye is naturally drawn to it.

-Here’s an example.
+Here’s an example from Derek Halpern's Social Triggers.
 Notice how your eye can’t help but settle on the red button:

 The copy or message on your exit intent needs to be powerful but brief.

 Remember, your visitor is already on their way out, they’re not going to stop and read a whole paragraph of text.

 All you want is a bold headline and a punchy sub-head.
 Nothing more.